 \subsubsection{Non Gaussian fixed points}

-To investigate the non-Gaussian fixed points, we have to solve the complete autonomous system given from proposition \eqref{flowwithoutdim}.
-However, the complicated structure of these equations require approximations to get solving them.
-Due to this difficulty, we limit our investigations on the fixed points which can be reach from a perturbative analysis.
+To investigate the non-Gaussian fixed points, we have to solve the complete autonomous system given from Proposition \eqref{flowwithoutdim}.
+However, the complicated structure of these equations requires approximations to solve them.
+Due to this difficulty, we limit our investigations on the fixed points which can be reached from a perturbative analysis.
 Our strategy is the following.
 Increasing the terms keeping in the perturbative expansion of the exact flow equations, we get a list of fixed points which progressively converge to a single one:

 having one relevant, one irrelevant and two attractive focal directions.
 Because all the pseudo-melonic couplings vanish, we call this fixed point ‘‘melonic''.
 Moreover,it matches with the fixed point already deduced in our previous work \cite{Lahoche:2018vun} in the melonic sector, and with the fixed point called $FP2$ in the Appendix \eqref{AppA} of this paper.
 This fixed point seems to be a good candidate as UV fixed point, providing an indication in favor of an asymptotic safety scenario.
 In this respect, the fact that only melonic interactions survives when the trajectories reach this fixed point remains an interesting feature of this theory.
 However, even if we discard the numerical difficulties, the existence of this fixed point seems to be compromised from the constraint \eqref{corconstraint} coming from Ward identity.
-Indeed, a simple numerical calculation show a large deviation at the fixed point $p_1$, indicating a strong violation of the Ward identity for relevant operators.
-At this stage, we can not expect that the problem comes from the numerical analysis.
+Indeed, a simple numerical calculation shows a large deviation at the fixed point $p_1$, indicating a strong violation of the Ward identity for relevant operators.
+At this stage, we cannot expect that the problem comes from the numerical analysis.
 Indeed, the same difficulty occurs in the purely melonic sector, where the numerical investigation may be done easily.
-Moreover, as discussed above, we naively expect that the dependence on the regularization have to be improved with respect to the crude truncations.
+Moreover, as discussed above, we naively expect that the dependence on the regularization has to be improved with respect to the crude truncations.
 Nevertheless in both cases the difficulty is the same.
 A possibility is to consider that this discordance indicates the break down of the validity of the expansion around vanishing mean field, as it is the case in the symmetric phase.
-More generally, we can expect that the problem come from a crude reduction of the full theory space.
+More generally, we can expect that the problem comes from a crude reduction of the full theory space.